Codecademy/docs/content/cpp/concepts/conditionals/conditionals.md

 ---
 Title: 'Conditionals'
-Description: 'Conditionals take an expression, which is code that evaluates to determine a value, and checks if it is true or false.
-If it’s true, &mdash; `false` can even be accounted for to perform another set of instruction(s).
-AFor more complex programs, conditionals allow multiple scenarios to be addressed, making programs more robust.'
+Description: 'Conditionals take an expression, which is code that evaluates to determine a value, and checks if it is true or false.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'